 The size of the A/C unit will be dependent on the size of the home.
 A larger home will obviously require a larger A/C unit.

 The units also have different warranty options a customer can choose from which will alter the price as well.

 (4) Options and Upgrades

-As your housing consultant works to keep you within budget, after calculating all the required costs they can get down to options and upgrades on your new mobile home.
+As your housing consultant works to keep you within budget when you buy a mobile home, after calculating all the required costs, they can get down to options and upgrades .

 Upgrade options may include:

 - Wind Zone 2

 - House-type front door

 - Wire & brace for ceiling fan

 The upgrades are not required (except maybe Wind Zone 2 for high wind areas) but can add a lot to a home for just a bit more.
 It is still important to stay within your budget and carefully choose upgrades that won’t cause you to exceed it.